-Several options are available to achieve this, including but not limited to:
+Several options are available to achieve this, including but not limited to the following:

 - The Organisation and its clients might already use the same transaction database (from another scheme or an independent traceability service provider).
-In such cases, relevant data and access should be granted to auditors to verify the volume reconciliation between sales and purchases. - The Organisation's client is also holding a Sustainability Framework certificate: in this case, auditors will have access to purchase data and can cross-check volumes.
+In such cases, relevant data and access should be granted to auditors to verify the volume reconciliation between sales and purchases. - The Organisation's client also holds a Sustainability Framework certificate: in this case, auditors will need to have access to purchase data and crosscheck volumes.
 No further action is required from the Organisation.

-Requirements for single component products
+2. Requirements for single-component products

-8. Segregation model
+2.1.
+Segregation model